-Insights: Publications Grand Implications: The Use of Celebrity Look-Alikes in Advertising and the Interplay Between State Right of Publicity and Federal False Endorsement (Trademark Infringement) Claims
+Insights: Publications The Use of Celebrity Look-Alikes in Advertising and the Interplay Between State Right of Publicity and Federal Trademark Infringement Claims

 Celebrity lawsuits based on the use of look-alikes are nothing new, nor is the sheer brazenness of the defendant to go ahead with a campaign using a look-alike after negotiations with the genuine article failed.
 What does deserve some additional scrutiny from a legal perspective, however, is the interplay between the state-based celebrity right of publicity claim and a claim for false endorsement based on the federal Lanham Act.
 While these claims are often asserted simultaneously, as they were in Ariana Grande’s case, they vindicate different rights and have different burdens of proof.

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.

 DO NOT CONVEY TO US ANY INFORMATION YOU REGARD AS CONFIDENTIAL UNTIL A FORMAL CLIENT-ATTORNEY RELATIONSHIP HAS BEEN ESTABLISHED.